How To Get Rid of Bed Bugs

 STEP 2: Determine which rooms and belongings are infested.

-Once a homeowner has determined that bed bugs are the problem, they need to assess the other rooms in their home and their clothing.
-According to Orkin, homeowners should search their homes for tiny spots that the bed bugs’ small, tiny bodies can squeeze into.
+Once a resident has determined that bed bugs are the problem, they need to assess the other rooms in their home and their clothing.
+According to Orkin, residents will want to search their homes for tiny spots that the bed bugs’ small, tiny bodies can squeeze into.

 While looking for bed bugs, it is helpful to use a flashlight and a magnifying glass to make sure all areas are covered.
-A homeowner can also hire a professional for an inspection.
+A resident can also hire a professional for an inspection if they don’t feel confident in their abilities to identify where the infestation is present.

 STEP 3: Contain the area to prevent further infestation.

-After every area of the home has been searched and a homeowner is sure where the bed bugs are, they can now contain them.
-Bed bugs can easily be trapped through a vacuum, so homeowners should first do a thorough run-through of their bed, dresser, carpet, and any electronics with a handheld vacuum.
-Once finished, they should seal the contents in a plastic bag and clean out the vacuum.
+After every area of the home has been searched and the residents are sure where the bed bugs are, they can now contain them.
+Bed bugs can easily be trapped through a vacuum, so residents will want to first do a thorough run-through of their bed, dresser, carpet, and any electronics with a handheld vacuum.
+Once finished, they’ll want to seal the contents in a plastic bag and clean out the vacuum.

 STEP 4: Reduce clutter around the home.

-When determining which areas are infested by bed bugs, homeowners should reduce the amount of clutter in their homes.
+When determining which areas are infested by bed bugs, residents will want to reduce the amount of clutter in their homes.
 Bed bugs are attracted to warm and dark spaces and commonly hide in cardboard.
 By throwing out unneeded items, such as newspapers and magazines, and picking up clothing off the floor, bed bugs have fewer places they can hide.

 STEP 5: Remove all linens, clothes, and other items from the infested area.

-Any clothes and linens affected by bed bugs should be placed in a plastic bag until they can be washed.
-They should be washed on the highest possible temperature setting for both the washer and the dryer.
-If anything cannot be put through the washer or dryer, it should be placed in an air-tight plastic bag and left alone for a few months to give the bed bugs time to die.
+Any clothes and linens affected by bed bugs will need to be placed in a plastic bag until they can be washed on the highest possible temperature setting for both the washer and the dryer.
+If anything cannot be put through the washer or dryer, it will need to be placed in an air-tight plastic bag and left alone for a few months to give the bed bugs time to die.

 How to Get Rid of Bed Bugs Clean Furniture